freesewing/freesewing/markdown/dev/howtos/ways-to-contribute/technical-writing/patterns/en.md

 We don't have specific guidelines on how to write documentation.
 You can write as you feel fit as long as it's relevant and follows [our Code of Conduct](/guides/code-of-conduct/) and [our community standards](https://freesewing.org/docs/various/community-standards/).

-Once in a while you might see some documentation using personal tone, such as `When pressing a seam, I like to lay it flat and ensure there are no folds ...`.
+Once in a while you might see some documentation using personal tone, such as `Whilst a covered button is recommended you can use whatever button you desire, feel free to experiment!`.
 While the impersonal tone is more common for documentation, the personal tone shows that FreeSewing is not a souless entity, but instead we are a community of awesome people!

 Whenever changing existing documentation (be it extending, correcting errors, etc) try to preserve the tone.
 Don't rewrite the documentation to solely change the tone.
 There may be cases, however, that documentation may need to extensively changed.
 In such occasions, it may be a good idea to get in touch with the author.